AresMUSH/aresmush/plugins/rooms/help/en/building_tutorial.md

 You can also make rooms that aren't connected to the main grid, but are still available for scenes.
 Some games use this to define locations that are outside the main IC area, or in lieu of a traditional grid arrangement.
 Just build the room without specifying any exits, and it'll just be hanging out in virtual space.

+## IC Start Room

+The first time a character goes onstage, they will start in the designated "IC Start Location".
+By default this is the room named "Onstage", though most games will rename that to something appropriate to their theme--Downtown, Docking Bay, Town Square, etc.

+At any time, you can change the IC starting location to a different room using the `icstart` command.
+With custom code, it is possible to have players start in different IC starting locations depending on faction/homeworld/etc.  See [Custom IC Start Location](https://aresmush.com/tutorials/config/status.html).

 ## Finding Rooms and Exits

 Most building commands will accept either a name (as long as it's unambiguous) or a database ID.
 For example, you can either do: